Mohammedvaraliya/Data-Structures-and-Algorithms/Sort/Quick Sort/README.md

     start is the pointer after the pivot i.e start = 9 end is the last element from the array i.e end = 28

+    perform while loop such that start is less than end.

-    perform while loop such as start is less than end. a = check if element[start] <= pivot i.e 11 is less or equal to 11 -> yes it is equal
+        i)  perform while loop such that start is less than or equal to pivot. a = check if element[start] <= pivot i.e 11 is less or equal to 11 -> yes it is equal

             b = increment start with 1

             now start is 1

+            repeat step a and b until start <= pivot

+        ii) perform while loop such that end is greater than pivot. a = check if element[start] <= pivot i.e 11 is less or equal to 11 -> yes it is equal

+            b = decrement end with 1

+            now end is 5

-    repeat step a and b until start > pivot
+            repeat step a and b until end > pivot

+    break the loop

+    And swap start with end

+    repeat above till start < end

+    final sorted will look like:

+                           [2, 7, 9, 11, 15, 28, 29]

 ### 02. Quick Sort: Lomuto Partition